hatemzidi/traffc/README.md

 # traffc: your road companion - ![status](https://img.shields.io/codeship/e90f5b40-c196-0132-3cad-3eb2295b72b3/master.svg)

-This is just a minimalistic web page using Google Maps to ~~quickly~~ visualize your location's traffic condition.
+This is just a minimalistic mobile application using Google Maps to ~~quickly~~ visualize your location's traffic condition.

 There are a lot of existing similar services, web pages or mobile apps, and they are may be more sophisticated, but I was totally bothered by their design and the ads.
 I needed something simple, minimalistic and yet light to render on any web browser (desktop, mobile ...)